What is Software Metering?

 Challenge vendor claims with independent usage data

-Justify license counts with evidence of actual need
+Justify licence counts with evidence of actual need

 Negotiate settlements based on documented usage patterns

-Best practice: Maintain 12-24 months of metering history for audit defense.
+Best practice: Maintain 12–24 months of metering history for audit defence.

-Modern enterprises may track thousands of applications across tens of thousands of devices, generating massive data volumes.
+Modern enterprises may track thousands of applications across tens of thousands of devices, generating large data volumes.

 Solution: Automated aggregation and intelligent filtering to focus on licensed software, not every executable.